 - Physical separation of clean and dirty devices.

-- Specific instructions regarding documentation of routine and annual inspections with the use of an Equipment Maintenance Log that include:
+- Specific instructions regarding documentation of routine and annual inspections with the use of a standard Medical Equipment Maintenance Log that include:

 - Each piece of equipment.

 - Who performs inspection, and where monthly reports are filed.

 - Annual report signed by certified electrician or biomedical engineer which includes all patient related equipment.

 - Instructions for HSAT device and sensor packing, shipping and storage (if applicable).